Homepage look and feel

 Your knowledge base's homepage is the initial landing page that readers will see if they go to your default link.
 Usually, the homepage includes things like customer support contact information, announcements, or a description of what the knowledge base contains.
 You can also show a list of newest and most popular articles!

-There are two places you can edit your homepage:
+There are two places you can edit your homepage, depending on what type of edit you want to make:

-If you are editing Settings > Style > Custom HTML > Home Page, the homepage("body") template mergecode must appear in the Custom HTML for the Home Page, even if Knowledge Base > Home Page is empty.
+If you are editing Settings > Style > Custom HTML > Home Page, the homepage("body") template mergecode must appear in the Custom HTML for the Home Page, even if the Homepage editor is empty.

 If you want to change that text, there are a couple different ways to do it.